kushaldas/lym/docs/networking.md

        valid_lft forever preferred_lft forever
 ```

 Here *lo* is a special device which points to the same system (also known as *localhost*).
-The IP *127.0.0.1* always points to the the *localhost*. *eth0* is our ethernet device which connects with the network.
+The IP *127.0.0.1* always points to the the *localhost*.
+*eth0* is our ethernet device which connects to the network.

 ```eval_rst
 .. index:: ping
 ```
 ### ping command

 *ping* is simple way to find if you are connected to Internet or not.
 We can also ping any particular computer to find if the computer is connected to the network or not.
 Press *Ctrl+c* to stop the loop.

 ```
 $ ping google.com